-In response to council concerns, staff amended the recommended conditions to require a raised, midblock crosswalk across Ravinia Drive, increased protections for trees, and a required public art installation.
+In response to council concerns, staff amended the recommended conditions to require a raised, midblock crosswalk across Ravinia Parkway, increased protections for trees, and a required public art installation.
 However, between the January 10th meeting and the January 24th meeting, there was not adequate time to truly collaborate with the applicant to address all the concerns related at the January 10th meeting.
-As a result, staff requests a deferral to allow additional review time.
+As a result, staff requested a deferral to allow additional review time.

 The applicant, in response to Council's comments, provided an updated site plan and tree exhibit on January 18th, 2022.
 The updated plan shifted the building and driveway; these changes resulted in the removal of one less tree and reduced the critical root zone impact significantly on several other trees.
-However, the applicant still proposes three curb cuts along Ravinia Drive.
-Staff's position is that the plan still significantly and negatively impacts the trees along Ravinia Drive.
-The City Arborist provided a letter detailing staff's position in greater detail (see the attachments).
+However, the applicant still proposes three curb cuts along Ravinia Parkway.